Overlay

 Environmental, Social & Ethical (ESE) and Reputational Risk Management

 We recognise that the activities of our customers can have ESE impacts – including polluting activities and the potential for human rights infringements.
-The ESE Risk Framework forms part of NatWest Group’s overall Reputational Risk policy and requires enhanced due diligence to be performed for certain customer relationships, transactions, activities and projects.
+The ESE risk framework forms part of NatWest Group’s overall reputational risk policy and requires enhanced due diligence to be performed for certain customer relationships, transactions, activities and projects.

 ESE sector risk acceptance criteria (RAC)

 We also have an ESE risk concerns process which seeks to ensure that ESE risk is identified and managed for customers and transactions in sectors which are not covered by RAC, or where there may be multiple issues or complexities.
-Examples might include major or sustained environmental, human rights, modern slavery issues in sectors such as agriculture and food, chemicals, tobacco, pharmaceuticals and waste management, or companies associated with controversial projects.

 ESE Risk Framework oversight and effectiveness is provided by the Risk Function and reported annually to the Group Reputational Risk Committee.